dqian3/autobahn-artifact/README.md

 ## Concrete claims in the paper
 Autobahn is a Byzantine Fault Tolerant (BFT) consensus protocol that aims to hit a sweet spot between high throughput, low latency, and the ability to recover from asynchrony (seamlessness).

 - **Main claim 1**: Autobahn matches the Throughput of Bullshark, while reducing latency by a factor of ca. 2x.
+Autobahn achieves latency comparable to Hotstuff.

 - **Main claim 2**: Autobahn avoids protocol-induced hangovers in the presence of blips.
+This allows Autobahn to reduce hangover times when compared to non-seamless protocols.